lantiga/clj-toml/README.md

 # clj-toml

-clj-toml is a [TOML](https://github.com/mojombo/toml) parser written in Clojure.
+clj-toml is [TOML](https://github.com/mojombo/toml) for Clojure.
 TOML is Tom's Obvious, Minimal Language.

 > TOML is like INI, only better (Tom Preston-Werner)